 "synopsis" may belong to another edition of this title.

-John L. Hosp, PhD, is Professor and Chair of the Department of Teaching and Learning at the University of Iowa.
-His research focuses on aspects of implementing response to intervention (RTI), including disproportionate representation of minority students in special education and aligning assessment and instruction, particularly in the areas of CBM and CBE.
-Dr. Hosp has conducted workshops nationally and has authored over 50 journal articles, book chapters, and books, including The ABCs of CBM: A Practical Guide to Curriculum-Based Measurement (with Michelle K. Hosp and Kenneth W. Howell).
+John L. Hosp, PhD, is Professor of Special Education at the University of Massachusetts Amherst.
+His research focuses on MTSS/RTI, including disproportionate representation of minority students in special education and aligning assessment and instruction, particularly in the areas of CBM and CBE.
+Dr. Hosp has conducted workshops nationally and has authored over 50 journal articles, book chapters, and books.

 Michelle K. Hosp, PhD, is Director of the Iowa Reading Research Center.
 A nationally known trainer and speaker on problem solving and the use of progress monitoring data, she has worked as a trainer with the National Center on Progress Monitoring and the National Center on Response to Intervention, and is currently on the technical review committee for the National Center on Intensive Intervention.
 Her research focus is on reading and data-based decision making in relation to CBM and CBE.
 Dr. Hosp has published articles and conducted workshops both at the state and national level.